AnaSmola/Airbnb_Stockholm/README.md

 1. Checking Statistics of Numerical Data
 2. Analyzing Categorical Data
+3. Data Cleaning
-3. Imputing Missing Values
+4. Imputing Missing Values
-4. Visualization
+5. Visualization
-5. Correlation of Attributes
+6. Correlation of Attributes

+The code gives an experience in working with a real-world dataset.
+It covers fundamental data analysis tasks, allowing beginners to practice coding skills and apply theoretical knowledge in a practical setting.